-The 1950’s were a pivotal point in our country’s history, marked by a sharp rise in the economy for the first time in over 30 years.
-While Caterpillar had representation in Virginia dating back to 1928 through Virginia Tractor Company, the ever increasing activity in western Virginia thanks to infrastructure developments and coal mining, demanded a greater focus.
+The 1950’s were a pivotal point in our country’s history, highlighted by a sharp rise in the economy for the first time in more than 30 years.
+While Caterpillar has been present in Virginia since 1928 through the Virginia Tractor Company, the ever increasing activity in western Virginia demanded a greater focus thanks to infrastructure developments and coal mining.
 As a result, Carter Machinery was formed to serve customers in southwestern Virginia.

 Our Major Milestones

 1952 – Carter Machinery Company, Inc. officially founded.

 1962 – Corporate headquarters moved to present location in Salem, VA.

 1965 – Norton, VA store moved to an expanded facility.

 1975 – Reconditioning Center, created to rebuild major components and machines, opened at Salem headquarters.

 1982 – Eastern Virginia territory, served by Virginia Tractor Company, acquired and combined under Carter Machinery, adding four stores: Chesapeake, Fishersville, Norfolk and Richmond, VA.
 During the same year, a new store in Pineville, WV was opened.

 1986 – Newport News store opened.